lsd-ucsc/ChoRus/chorus_book/src/guide-enclave.md

-# colocally and Efficient Conditional
+# Choreographic Enclave and Efficient Conditional

-ChoRus supports the `colocally` operator to achieve efficient conditional execution.
+ChoRus supports the `enclave` operator to achieve efficient conditional execution.

 ## Conditional with Broadcast